By Molly J Lawney, MPH

 The issue of the safety of water birth is largely centered on the risk of infection in the newborn from contact with microbes in the water.
 Although many of the studies found that the birth water does become contaminated during a water birth, there was no increased risk of infection for the newborn in any of the studies.
 Additionally, compared with land birth, there was no increased risk of neonatal intensive care unit (NICU) admissions in water-birthed babies.
 Furthermore, in a study that included over 2,000 water births, there was not a single case of water aspiration (breathing in the water) or drowning during birth.

 All right, I thought, maybe the studies didn’t find increased risk of infection or NICU admissions because those are fairly rare events.
 Maybe the APGAR score, which stands for appearance (skin coloration), pulse (heart rate), grimace response, activity and muscle tone, and respiration (breathing rate and effort) is a better indicator of the health of water birthed babies.
 Each of the factors in the acronym is assigned a score of zero to two and then added to determine the overall APGAR score at one, five, and ten minutes after birth.
-Indeed, the one minute APGAR scores for babies born in water in these studies was lower than in land birthed babies.
+Indeed, the one minute APGAR scores for babies born in water in these studies were lower than in land birthed babies.
 However, five minute APGARs were the same for water and land birthed babies across the studies and some of the studies even found a higher seven minute score in water birthed babies compared to land birthed babies.

 What could this mean?
 Some of the researchers hypothesized that water birth is a gentler transition into the world for babies, so they don’t necessarily “know” that they have been born right away.
 This would result in a delay of the first breath and would thus lower the APGAR score.
 In other words, water birthed babies were just taking a little longer to get going, but it was not harming their health, as evidenced by their higher APGAR scores at ten minutes.